neworganizing/django-actionkit/README.md

 Example
 -------

-Make sure that you have your ActionKit database is setup under the name 'actionkit'.
-Like this
+Make sure that you have your ActionKit database is setup under the name 'actionkit' and add our database router to your settings file.
+Like this:

     DATABASES = {
         'actionkit': {